 The students have to read a background paper and make a presentation on the paper on the first day.
-All presentations will be reviewed, but only one student will present.
+All presentations will be reviewed, but only one student will presented.
 This counts 5% towards the assessment.
+All students shall hand in a presentation as part of the assessment.